DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 (b) Definitiv has reason to believe that the Buyer is unable to pay its debts as they fall due or that the Buyer is otherwise insolvent, or the Buyer enters or is likely to enter into a composition or scheme of arrangement with its creditors;

-(c) Definitiv has failed to receive full payment in respect of an invoice;
+(c) Definitiv has failed to receive full payment in respect of an invoice within the agreed payment terms;

 (d) Definitiv has reasonable grounds to believe that the Buyer seeks to wind up, dissolve, liquidate or re-organise (other than to reconstruct or amalgamate while solvent);